nixoxo24/ansible-supervisor/README.md

 Description

-Simple playbook that can get status, start and stop supervisord services.
+Simple playbook that can get status, start and stop supervisord service.